liamzebedee/flatcook/README.md

 Ionic and Angular JS is used.
 The model is principally kept within the Angular controller.
 Only modal state that is required between different controllers is implemented in the service.

+The pull-to-refresh only works when the viewport is that of a mobile size. i.e. it won't appear to work in a fullscreen desktop browser

 Ionic/Angular notes: